Students of Theology have access to a range of support services available to them to assist with study and living.

 For assistance with any of the following matters, contact the Registrar or Administrator in the Theological School Office.

 Orientations are run at the beginning of each semester, including information sessions, meeting staff and students, and learning how to access online resources and the Code of Conduct.
 For online students, this information is provided via the website and email communication.

-Trinity students have access to both Trinity's own Leeper Library and to the Dalton-McCaughey Theological Library nearby.
+Trinity College students have access to the Leeper Library at Trinity and to the Dalton-McCaughey Theological Library at the Centre for Theology and Ministry.
 Please see the Library page for more details.

-All students enrolled at Trinity College are able to access specialist support for their academic program.
-This includes provision of regular classes or workshops in Theological Writing for ESL Students, Essay Writing Skills and Thesis Peparation.
-Please contact your lecturer or the Course Co-ordinator if you would liek to discuss your particular needs.
+All students enrolled at Trinity College are able to access specialist support for their academic program, including course advice, course planning and mentoring.
+Please contact your lecturer or the Course Co-ordinator if you would like to discuss your particular needs.

 Fee-HELP (University Fee Loan Scheme)

 Fee-HELP is the primary means by which students can be assisted with the cost of University of Divinity tuition fees.
 Fee-HELP is a loan given to eligible fee-paying students to help pay part or all of their tuition fees.
 Students repay their loan through the tax system once their income is above the minimum threshold for compulsory repayment.
 The Government charges a loan fee for students who are enrolled in undergraduate courses.
 Fee-HELP brochures and forms are available from the Theological School office.
 Visit the University of Divinity website for more information.

 The Theological School is not able to offer all students residence places or assistance with accommodation in Melbourne except in the form of offering general advice.
 We do, however, value participation in our residential community with its all the benefits of being able to partake in daily prayer, regular worship and the building of strong alliances with the rest of the student body.
 If you are a full-time student, and especially if you are a candidate for ordination, Trinity has available a small number of Resident Theological Scholarships.